 Posted by Dave on Nov 17, 2017

 Horrible.
 Bad customer service and slow.
-Made a huge mistake that affect our business and is taking forever to fix it.
+Made a huge mistake that affected our business and are taking forever to fix it.

 Posted by Callie on Jul 19, 2017

 Worst customer service ever!
 Nobody returns your emails or calls.

 Posted by Rishi on Feb 27, 2017